Masai Giraffe

 (Haliaeetus leucocephalus)

 There is one male bald eagle, Maverick, at Seneca Park Zoo.
 Maverick was born around 2012 and arrived at the Zoo in 2016.
-He had suffered wing injuries in their natural ranges and cannot fly.
-Only bald eagles that have been determined to be unable to live in their natural range are kept in conservation care, where they can thrive without threats to their survival.
+He had suffered wing injuries in their natural habitat and cannot fly.
+Only bald eagles that have been determined to be unable to live in their natural habitat are kept in conservation care, where they can thrive without threats to their survival.

 Animal Facts